Camlough: History

-There is much evidence of pre-Christian settlers in and around the village: the erection of Dolmens on Camlough Mountain, The Hag's Chair in Lislea and the Ballykeel Dolmen which all point towards Stone Age dwellers.
+Evidence of pre-Christian settlement in and around the village includes several dolmens (portal tombs) on Camlough Mountain.
+The Hag's Chair in Lislea and the Ballykeel Dolmen also indicate settlement in the area during the Neolithic period.

 Camlough was an ecclesiastical district in the Barony of Upper Orior and was anciently part of the O'Hanlon's country.
 At the time of the Plantation of Ulster, 1000 acres of 12 townlands were granted to Henry McShane O'Neill and the village was developed during this period.

 Camlough village is in the townland of Cross, referring not to a stone monument but to the village crossroads in the north of the townland.
-In 1620 Camlough Mountain was known as Sliabh na Croise, meaning 'Mountain of the Cross'.
+In 1620 Camlough Mountain was known as Sliabh na Croise, meaning "Mountain of the Cross".

-Camlough Lake
+Cam Lough

 Camlough Lake was formed as a glacial ribbon lake, and takes its name from its irregular shape; although its modern form does not appear particularly crooked, its shape was much less regular in the past before its level was raised by the embankment built in the late 19th century.
-The glacial left-over sits in a valley carved between Slieve Gullion and Camlough Mountain and is today the largest lake in the Ring of Gullion.
+The glacial leftover sits in a valley carved between Slieve Gullion and Camlough Mountain and is today the largest lake in the Ring of Gullion.

 Close to the shore of the lake is an approximately one kilometre long tunnel, wide enough to drive an articulated truck into, which was excavated in the 1960s as part of a planned development intended to create a man-made cavern within Camlough Mountain which was to have been used to store and release water to generate electricity.
-It was planned that the pumped hydro storage scheme, when operational, would generate more than 200 megawatts of electricity had it been completed; however, plans were shelved with the onset of The Troubles.
+It was planned that the pumped hydro storage scheme, when operational, would generate more than 200 megawatts of electricity had it been completed; however, plans were shelved with the onset of the Troubles.

-Camlough Mountain (Sliabh gCuircín)
+Camlough Mountain (Slieve Girkin)

+To the south of Camlough is Camlough Mountain or Slieve Girkin (Sliabh gCuircín), rising to 423 m.
 The rock that makes up Camlough Mountain is called granodiorite.
 Granodiorite, just like the rocks that make up Slieve Gullion, forms from the cooling, deep underground, of molten magma.
 However, unlike the rocks that make up Slieve Gullion and the Ring of Gullion, which were formed around 60 million years ago, the granodiorites of Camlough Mountain are around 400 million years old.
 Whereas the younger rocks of Gullion are associated with igneous activity related to the formation of the present day Atlantic Ocean, the rocks of Camlough Mountain are associated with igneous activity related to the closure of a precursor to the present day Atlantic, the now long disappeared Iapetus Ocean.